Vyral/base-template/_posts/2020-03-19-how-we-stay-connected.md

 {% include youtube.html %}

-Here are the three ways we at the Wolek Group stay connected:
+Here are the three ways we at The Wolek Group stay connected:

 **1\.
 We have a Google Hangout call every morning at 8:15 a.m.** This allows us to state our gratitude and share our intentions for the day.&nbsp;